- Withdraw the money from its self-insurance fund (article 1071.1 of the C.C.Q.);

 - Apportion the amount for the damage among all of the co-owners as a common expense based on their share (article 1074.2 of the C.C.Q.);

-- Claim the co-owner at fault or the third party responsible for the amount of its damages.
+- Claim the responsible party for the amount of its damages (co-owner or the third party).

 Regardless of whether or not the co-owner’s unit is damaged, the syndicate can claim from the co-owner his/her share of the damage amount, which is considered a common expense (article 1074.2 of the C.C.Q.):

-- The co-owner at fault has civil liability coverage for the amounts claimed from him/her.
+- The responsible co-owner has civil liability coverage for the total amounts claimed from him/her.